XAP-Software/XAP-Software.github.io/_posts/2022-05-12-django_apache_deploy.md

  $ sudo pip3 install virtualenv
 ```

-Now we can create venv for our project and activate.
+Now we can create a virtual environment for our project and activate it.

 ```
 $ virtualenv env && ./env/bin/activate